Bee (heraldry)

 A community of honey bees has often been employed by political theorists as a model of human society.
 This metaphor occurs in Aristotle and Plato; in Virgil and Seneca; in Erasmus and Shakespeare and in Bernard Mandeville's Fable of the Bees, or Private Vices made Public Benefits, which influenced the economists Friedrich Hayek and John Maynard Keynes among others.
 Tolstoy similarly compares human society to a community of bees in War and Peace.
 Jean-Baptiste Simon titled his work of apiculture Le gouvernement admirable, ou, la république des abeilles (Paris, 1740).

+The motif of the worker bee has been widely used to represent the city of Manchester as a symbol of industry.